apfernandes/storyboard-less/README.md

 I never liked to use Xcode Interface Builder.
 It is a great tool for learning and I am sure a lot of developers find it an excellent tool to build their APPS.

 This is just my personal choice.
-I like to (think) I control, as much as possible, what my code is doing (the reality is has many points of view).
+I like to believe that I control, as much as possible, what my code is doing (the reality has many different points of view).

 Not following Apple path of using Storyboards might have some undesired consequences.
-However, not even one of the APPS that I have put on the APP store has used Storyboards (and I did work on some complex ones), so this not a hard limitation.
+However, not even one of the APPS that I have put on the APP store has used Storyboards (and I did work on some complex ones), so this is not a hard limitation.

-Do not follow these steps on and exiting Xcode project, use them only when creating a blank project from scratch.
+Do not follow these steps on an existing Xcode project.
+Use them only when creating a blank project from scratch.

-This guide has been updated to Xcode Version 14.2.
+This guide was updated to Xcode Version 14.2.

 - Create a new iOS APP Project